Military bands of the United Kingdom: Navy

 All the Royal Marine Bands (and former Royal Navy bands) have a Corps of Drums in the lead of their bands and as part of the drumline, following the practice in the former line infantry regimental bands of the British Army.
 This tradition can be traced to 1902, when Lt.
 George Miller, then Senior Bandmaster of the Royal Marine Light Infantry, began adopting the practice in time for the Coronation Review that year in Aldershot, following the traditions of the line infantry bands of the Army.
 The tradition of such a formation has been later adopted by the bands of several Commonwealth armed forces.
 All are led by a Drum Major with the conductor/director of music stationed at the rear rank behind the band.
 The drummers of the corps, like their Army counterparts, carry the bugle.

-The formation of bands in the RM are currently followed by the Royal Navy Volunteer Bands, all manned by volunteer musicians, either civilians, retired personnel or active musicians of the Armed Forces.
+The formation of bands in the RM are currently followed by the Royal Navy Volunteer Bands, all composed of volunteer musicians, either civilians, retired personnel or active musicians of the Armed Forces.
 All wear Royal Navy uniforms while some personnel wear the uniforms of their branch.

 In April 2019, it was announced that the tiger skin pelts that are traditionally worn by Royal Marine drummers were to be replaced by synthetic fur.
 The tradition of wearing tiger skin for the bass and tenor drummers while on parade dates back to the 18th century, introduced by a number of African bandsmen who served in the bands of the RM during those times.